dcellison/phi/markdown/phonotactics.md

 ### short words

-these patterns produce words of one or two syllables. these words are used for everything else in the language, like particles, pronouns, or prepositions. they are also used for very common nouns, such as numbers and colours.
+these patterns produce words of two syllables.  they are also used for very common nouns, such as numbers and colours.

 `[C/F][V][C/F][V]`